Flavescent 🎨 RGB Color Code: #F7E98E

 Flavescent on Wikipedia

-article on "flavescent", but our sister project Wiktionary does: Read the Wiktionary entry on "flavescent" You can also: Search for Flavescent in Wikipedia
+article on "flavescent", but its sister project Wiktionary does: Read the Wiktionary entry on "flavescent" You can also: Search for Flavescent in Wikipedia

 The flavescent bulbul (Pycnonotus flavescens) is a species of songbird in the bulbul family of passerine birds.
 Its name comes from flavescent, a yellowish